LewisIsWorking/PathWarsWiki/Writerside/topics/DF-fame-tracker.md

 5. Sage of Arcana = 5 PP. 16
 6. Initiate of the Dark Archive = 1 PP. 17
 7. Officer of the Dark Archive = 5 PP. 22
+8. Favoured terrain: Magnimar = 5 PP. 27
-8. Warden of Magnimar = 5 PP. 27
+9. Warden of Magnimar = 5 PP. 32

 ## Current Fame.